 The majority of Social Security and Medicare funding comes from tax revenue and interest on trust fund reserves.
 For 2020, income for these programs was $2.02 trillion.
 However, costs exceeded revenue starting in 2018 for Medicare Part A and are expected to exceed revenue beginning in 2021 for Social Security.
 This will require the federal government to begin drawing down trust fund balances in order to continue paying full benefits.
 While Medicare Parts B and D are largely funded by general revenues and beneficiary premiums, the Boards project that Medicare Part A trust fund will be depleted by 2026 and the Social Security trust fund will be depleted by 2034.

 It is important to note that these projections do not include the possible impacts the COVID-19 pandemic may have on the Social Security and Medicare programs.

 When you are done here, we encourage you to explore trends in government spending over the past five years.

 This visualization was created using the Monthly Treasury Statement (MTS) as the data source for federal government spending of the United States.
 Some categories from the MTS have been renamed in order to be more easily understood.

-The Social Security and Medicare Boards of Trustees publish their Annual Report in April for the prior Fiscal Year.
-For example, the 2019 Annual Report contains financial information for the 2018 Fiscal Year.
-Based on information available at the time of publication, it is believed that the 2019 Annual Report will be available in Fiscal Year 2020.
+The Social Security and Medicare Boards of Trustees publish their Annual Report each year for the prior Fiscal Year.
+For example, the 2021 Annual Report contains financial information for the 2020 Fiscal Year.